george-hawkins/arf-drone/README.md

 ---

 There's way too much information here to consume in one go - I suggest you first quickly scan through the main build pages to get an overview of what's where and hopefully some kind of clearer idea of what's involved.
-Then work your way through the pages in a more systematic manner, starting with the purchase of the necessary parsts and working your way through all the necessary setup until you finally have a quadcopter that's ready to fly.
+Then work your way through the pages in a more systematic manner, starting with the purchase of the necessary parts and working your way through all the necessary setup until you finally have a quadcopter that's ready to fly.

 Build